marionamoline-cloud/TFG-Mariona-Moline/README.md

 * `Study2.2.ipynb`: Analyzes the tracking error using the second (platform-mounted) configuration and plots participant kinematic results.

 Additionally, the repository includes three core Python utility scripts used for data acquisition, validation, and real-time handling:
-* `groundtruth.py`: Establishes and processes the baseline reference data (ground truth) to evaluate the spatial accuracy of the camera system.
+* `recorder_roob 1.py`: Manages the data logging and multi-channel recording process from the infrared depth camera.
 * `playback_fast.py`: Provides high-speed playback and rapid visualization of the recorded depth and spatial data streams.
-* `recorder_roob 1.py`: Manages the data logging and multi-channel recording process from the infrared depth camera during the experimental trials.
+* `groundtruth.py`: Establishes and processes the baseline reference data to evaluate the spatial accuracy of the camera system.

 ### Data Access